 - 1. No lot may be divided by a municipal or county boundary line. - 2.
 No lot may be divided by a public road, alley, right-of-way or easement. - 3.
-Each lot shall abut and have access to a public or private street or road. - 4.
-Corner lots shall have driveway access off the lower classification road. - 5.
-Corner lots must be designed to provide minimum sight distances for safe vehicular movement, based on AASHTO standards for the posted road speed. - 6.
-No lot of less than five acres may have an average depth greater than three times its average width. - 7.
-Side lot lines must be at substantially right angles to street or road lines and radial to curved street or road lines. - 8.
-Through lots are prohibited except when they are essential to provide separation of residential development from traffic arterials or to overcome specific disadvantages of topography or orientation. - All lots must be designed such that homes may be located on the lot in accordance with Firewise standards (see the National Fire Protection Association [NFPA] publication 1144).
+Each lot shall abut and have access to a public or private street or road.
+Alleys may not be used to provide the primary access to a lot. - 4.
+Corner lots shall have driveway access off the lower classification road. - Corner lots must be designed to provide minimum sight distances for safe vehicular movement, based on AASHTO standards for the posted road speed. - 6.
+No lot of less than five acres may have an average depth greater than three times its average width.

+- 7. Side lot lines must be at substantially right angles to street or road lines and radial to curved street or road lines. - 8.
+Through lots are prohibited except when they are essential to provide separation of residential development from traffic arterials or to overcome specific disadvantages of topography or orientation. - 9.
+All lots must be designed such that homes may be located on the lot in accordance with Firewise standards (see the National Fire Protection Association [NFPA] publication 1144).